About the Resource Allocation and Accountability Board

 Member & Term Requirements

 - Must be a current S&A fee-paying Global Campus student.
 (At this time OMBA/EMBA program students are not eligible.)

 - Enrolled in at least six credits in Fall 2020 and Spring 2021

-- Students serve on the RAA Committee from appointment until the end of the academic year.
+- Students serve on the RAA Board from appointment until the end of the academic year.